Age Categories for Runners

-The first, second and third place getters, male and female of both the 36 and 20 km races will receive prizes.
-First, second and third place getters in all categories will receive a medal.
+The first, second and third place getters, male and female of all the races will receive prizes.
+First, second and third place getters in all age categories will receive a medal.
 All competitors will receive certificates.

 There will be a comprehensive range of spot prizes on offer.
 Competitors eligible for spot prizes will be randomly awarded with a tag as they cross the finish line.
 Prizes can be collected from the Spot Prize Tent.
 Main spot prizes will be drawn at the prize giving ceremony.
 Competitors must be present at prize giving to be eligible to receive a main spot prize.